 Statute of Limitations on a Rollover Car Accident Case in Florida

-The statute of limitations for a car accident case is four years in Florida.
-This means you have four years from the date of the accident to file a lawsuit.
+The statute of limitations for a car accident case is two years in Florida.
+This means you have two years from the date of the accident to file a lawsuit.
 However, it is important to speak with an attorney as soon as possible to ensure your rights are protected.